 Nicaragua.
 Ask not "Why?"
 Ask "Why haven't I been yet?"
 It's a pity peace and democracy don't make headlines like revolution and war, because the world overwhelmingly remembers Nicaragua for the last time it was in the news, which was decidedly the latter.
 But no news is good news, and that was 15 years of no news ago.
 Why Nicaragua?
 Consider its neighbour, Costa Rica.
 No one is asking "Why Costa Rica?"
 Yet they share much the same geography.
 Only Nicaragua is cheaper.
 And bigger.
 And safer (according to a recent UN survey).
 It boasts an enormous freshwater lake, with twin volcanoes piercing its centre, and one of Central America's least-spoiled colonial cities, Granada, on its shore.
 And very few tourists.
 And... wait, what was the question again?

 Mexico.
 Ancient and brand-new, all at once.
 Beyond the stereotypes of mariachi bands and tacos, Mexico is a cultural giant of the Americas.
 A massive and diverse country, its history stretches across thousands of years from the ancient Olmec, Maya, and Aztec, though the arrival of Cortés and three centuries of harsh Spanish rule.
 For all its familiarity, Mexico is capable of surprising at every turn; to make the mistake of reducing it to a beach resort is like confusing the USA with Las Vegas.
 Certainly, beaches and beach life rank high as reasons to visit.
-Add to the mix ancient sites and vibrant indigenous culture, the cosmopolitan neighbourhoods of the world's largest city and a cuisine successfully exported around the world, and you've got yourself una buena vacacion.
+Add to the mix ancient sites and vibrant indigenous culture, the cosmopolitan neighbourhoods of one of the world's largest city and a cuisine successfully exported around the world, and you've got yourself una buena vacacion.

 Guatemala.
 Land of the Maya.
 Smoking volcanoes spin by as a sea of Mayan weaving lurches from one side of the chicken bus to the other.
 With the Mayan majority on constant display, dramatic geography, and prices any frugal traveller could love, for some, Guatemala is the quintessential Central American experience.
 Incredible Antigua, one of its mandatory stops, was once the capital of an enormous swath of the Americas.
 Frozen in time for centuries thanks to repeated earthquakes, today it has been impeccably restored in all its rubble and glory... not to mention it's the best traveller's hub from here to Cusco.
 From crater lakes to the ruins of Tikal, it's a miracle Guatemala is still off the radar for so many.
 Let's hope it stays that way.